 - Continually improve the effectiveness of the ISMS

-- Enhance current processes to bring them into line with good practice as defined within ISO/IEC 27001
+- Enhance current processes to align them with good practice as defined within ISO/IEC 27001

 - Achieve ISO/IEC 27001 certification and maintain it on an on-going basis

-- Increase the level of proactivity (and the stakeholder perception of proactivity) with regard to
+- Increase the level of pro-activity (and the stakeholder perception of pro-activity) with regard to information security

 - Make information security processes and controls more measurable in order to provide a sound basis for informed decisions